bbfrederick/rapidtide/INSTALL.md

 * keras
 * tensorflow (and make sure it doesn't sneakily try to install the GPU version - that won't work)

 If you are on a Mac, you almost certainly have a non-Nvidia GPU, so you should use plaidml-keras (it installs Keras and uses PlaidML as the backend rather than tensorflow).
-You will have to run a conviguration step in plaidML to tell it what GPU to use and how.
+You will have to run a configuration step in plaidML to tell it what GPU to use and how.
 I use the "metal" option with the AMD GPU in my laptop - that seems to be the most stable.
 So install:
-* plaidml-keras (I have you'll have to do this from pypi - I haven't seen a conda version of this).
+* plaidml-keras (I think you have you have to do this from pypi - I haven't seen a conda version of this).

 If you want to use tidepool for image display, you will also need to install the following:
 * pyqt4 or pyqt5